-When a researcher encounters a legal authority on Westlaw Edge, Lexis+, or Bloomberg Law, she may see a brightly-colored symbol next to the title of the authority.125 These are the subsequent treatment symbols provided by each platform's citator that alert the researcher that an authority has received subsequent treatment.
+When a researcher encounters a legal authority on Westlaw Edge, Lexis+, or Bloomberg Law, she may see a brightly-colored symbol next to the title of the authority.
+These are the subsequent treatment symbols provided by each platform's citator that alert the researcher that an authority has received subsequent treatment.
 The color scheme further alerts the researcher as to how the original authority has been impacted by the subsequent treatment.
-Generally, citator symbols follow a traffic-light scheme wherein red means to stop because of severe negative treatment, such as an overruling, while yellow indicates caution for some subsequent treatment.126 Thus, a researcher can tell at a glance whether a source is likely still good law.
+Generally, citator symbols follow a traffic-light scheme wherein red means to stop because of severe negative treatment, such as an overruling, while yellow indicates caution for some subsequent criticism, and green gives the all clear for only positive subsequent treatment.
+Thus, a researcher can tell at a glance whether a source is likely still good law.
 Note, however, that a good legal researcher will actually read the negative subsequent treatment, as even cases overruled on one issue (thereby receiving a red subsequent treatment symbol) may still be good law on a separate issue.